 Mouthwash also helps freshen breath, reduce dry mouth, and reach deep crevices in the mouth, complementing brushing and flossing efforts.

-Frequency of dental visits
+Frequency of dental visits to prevent gum disease

 Dental professionals use specialized tools to remove hardened tartar that brushing and flossing alone can’t handle.
 Regular cleanings help reduce inflammation and prevent gum disease from progressing.